 4. Closing Your Email

-The way you conclude your email can leave a lasting impression, making it just as critical as your introduction.
+The way you conclude your email can leave a lasting impression, making it just as critical as your brief introduction.

 - Express Gratitude: Thank the recipient for their time and consideration.
 A simple "Thank you for considering my request" or "I appreciate your time and look forward to your response" goes a long way.